mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 Please give as input:

-- Exposure Dataset/Path to exposure dataset.
+- Harmonized Dataset/Path to harmonized dataset.

-- Outcome Dataset/Path to outcome dataset

-- Distance (int, example 500000 for 0.5 Mb radius), SNPs within this distance around the lead SNP will be chosen for a given dataset.
+- Distance (int, example 250000 for 0.25 Mb radius), SNPs within this distance around the lead SNP will be chosen for a given dataset.
   default: 500000

 - Lower LD threshold (float, example 0.01), SNPs with LD less than or equal to 0.01 with lead SNP will not be included.